Risotto con piselli e peperoni

 Risotto with peas and bell peppers Our original home cooking

 This risotto with peas and bell peppers is a recipe of mine that I often prepare for my family and guests because it tastes delicious.
 You can do it quickly and it works great for get-togethers when there are people of all ages.
 Children also like it very much.
-Recipe for summer.
+Summer recipe, Italian-style.